NickKelly1/iterable/README.md

 #### push

-Push items onto the end of the collection.
+Push values onto the end of the collection.

-Similar to `Array.prototype.push`.
+Similar to `Array.prototype.push` but returns the new collection instead of the number of arguments pushed.

 ```ts
 // signature